Satyavani/angular/angular_basic/angular-tour-of-heroes/README.md

 ## Defining Routes
 * Using the RouterModule and Routes, we have defined multiple navigations between the dashboard, heroes list view and hero detail view.
 * ?????
 Need a bit more detailing ?????
+* HeroService is extended with getHero api which is used by HeroDetailComponent.
+* We can directly use `<a routerLink='defined path in AppRouteModule'>` instead of `(click)` event listener binding `selectedHero` property.

 ## Build